Liverpool 4-0 Man Utd player ratings: Mohamed Salah back to his best but Harry Maguire has wretched night

 Mohamed Salah was back to his best with a brace while Luis Diaz and Sadio Mane also scored as Liverpool hammered Manchester United to move top of the Premier League.
 Here's how the players performed...

 Showed his confidence with a Cruyff turn in the third minute and was rarely troubled otherwise.
-Made an easy save from Jadon Sancho at the start of the second half before producing a double stop to deny Marcus Rashford and Anthony Elanga a goal which would have counted despite the assistant's offside flag.
+Made an easy save from Jadon Sancho at the start of the second half before producing a double stop from Marcus Rashford and Anthony Elanga which would have counted despite the assistant's offside flag.

-Almost came to blows with David De Gea in the aftermath of the first goal but didn't get carried away in the derby atmosphere.
-Defended well against Sancho including in a one-vs-one against his England team-mate early in the second period.
-Good range of passing and delivery on set-pieces as ever.
+Came to blows with David De Gea in the aftermath of the first goal but didn't get carried away in the derby atmosphere.
+Defended well against Sancho including in a one-v-one against his England teammate early in the second period.
+Good range of passing and delivery on set pieces as ever.

 Brought back into the side in place of Ibrahima Konate and showed why.
 Never troubled defensively while also playing a sharp, first-time pass into Sadio Mane which allowed the forward to use the pace of the ball to chip it onto Salah for the second goal.